-The Company's 231 Model is an integral part of the ICRMS of the ENAV Group.
+The 231 Model is an integral part of the ICRMS.

 1. LEGISLATIVE DECREE 231/2001

 1.1 Administrative liability of legal persons, companies and associations

 The enactment of Legislative Decree 231/2001 containing "Provisions governing the administrative liability of legal persons, companies and associations, including those without legal personality, pursuant to Article 11 of Law 300 of 29 September 2000", which came into force on the following 4 July, was intended to make Italian legislation on the liability of legal persons compliant with the international conventions previously signed by Italy.1